sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 1. Draft a short message that quickly gets to the point.
 This should be no more than a few lines of text that describe what the announcement is and who it impacts.
 If you have additional details that don't fit into the top-line announcement message plan to include those in a threaded reply.
 [Here's a great example of what an effective announcement looks like](https://sourcegraph.slack.com/archives/C04MZPE4JKD/p1706903107950019).

-2.  _If you have access to post in the intended announcement channel already_
+2.  _If you have access to post in the intended announcement channel already:_
     - Go ahead and post that short message.
+    - Be open to feedback as somebody may see an opportunity to make your announcement even clearer.
 3.  _If you do **not** have access to post in the intended announcement channel:_
     - Click on the channel name to pull up the "about" info.
     - Identify who the channel manager is and share your announcement draft with them via a DM.
 Most channels should have more than one channel manager listed.
 If you cannot reach either manager, a request for posting access can be shared in [#ask-it-tech-ops](https://sourcegraph.slack.com/archives/C01CSS3TC75)